SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserFunctionalRequirements.md

 	* _User Stories_:
 		* The student copies assessment-related details for a particular test before starting a test and paste that information to answer assessment questions in secure browser .
 1. F04.
 The secure browser may provide a means to retrieve system MAC address (optional).
-	* _Rationale_: A Media Access Control address , better known as MAC address, is a unique identifier assigned to a network adapter or network interface card (NIC) by the manufacturer for identification.
+	* _Rationale_: A Media Access Control address, better known as MAC address, is a unique identifier assigned to a network adapter or network interface card (NIC) by the manufacturer for identification.
+Keeping track of MAC addresses allows for troubleshooting machine-specific issues
 	* _User Stories_:
-		* MAC address provides ability for Test Delivery System to gather operating system usage statistics.
+		* The student takes a test on a particular device and experiences random timeout problems not experienced by other students.
+The student's MAC address can be used to identify the specific device and troubleshoot the issue.
 1. F05.
 The secure browser shall NOT provide a means to retrieve the system IP address(es).
 	* _Rationale_:  An Internet Protocol address (IP address) is a numerical label assigned to each device connected to a computer network that uses the Internet Protocol for communication.
 Exposing IP addresses through a browser service can enable hackers to exploit a service on an open port.
 	* _User Stories_: